Cambia lingua / Switch language: Italiano

 📖 Questions & answers

 Dry pasta imported from Italy is naturally vegan.
 Good quality dry pasta should only contain 2 ingredients: durum wheat and water.
-If you see anything else on the ingredients list, stay away!

 Fresh pasta can be naturally vegan or non vegan.
 So always better to check the label.